 BECAUSE she was plain!
 There was none of the beauty I had expected to see in the pert, sharp-featured face before me.
-She'd been reading, and in one hand she held a pair of horn-rimmed spectacles; with them on she would have looked exactly like an earnest young school teacher.
-She wore almost no make-up, her brown hair was combed simply back into a short, neat bob, and her tailored suit, though it was a model of smartness.
+She'd been reading, and in one hand she held a pair of hornrimmed spectacles; with them on she would have looked exactly like an earnest young school teacher.
+She wore almost no make-up, her brown hair was combed simply back into a short, neat bob, and her tailored suit, though it was a model of smartness, was also eminently practical.